-Adding a little glitter to your eyeshadow while experimenting with a cut crease will ensure a stunning look that will make your eyes pop.
-The trick when it comes to glitter is to apply it to the eyelids themselves.
-Just make sure to use a slightly darker version of the shade for the cut crease eyeshadow, as this will create depth and let the sparkles stand out.
+When playing with a cut crease, applying a little shimmer to your eyeshadow will guarantee a beautiful look that will make your eyes pop.
+The trick is to apply it to the eyelids themselves when it comes to glitter.
+Just make sure that the cut crease eyeshadow uses a much darker version of the color since this will add depth and help the sparkles stand out.

 4. Brown Cut Crease